How To Ship Prefabricated Building Modules

 Breakbulk

-Most suitable for larger modules.
-Requires specialized vessels (e.g., heavy-lift vessels, geared vessels) and port handling.
-Consider factors like vessel availability, transit times, and cost.
+Breakbulk shipping is typically the most suitable option for larger modules.
+This method necessitates specialised vessels (e.g., heavy-lift vessels, geared vessels) and dedicated port handling procedures.
+Evaluate vessel availability, transit times, and associated costs.

 Flat Rack Containers